kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 kind: SubjectAccessReview
 spec:
   resourceAttributes:
-    group: authentications.k8s.io
+    group: authentication.k8s.io
     resource: uids
     name: someUID
     verb: impersonate:user-info
   user: impersonator
 ```
-will be sent to the authorizer
+will be sent to the authorizer.

 #### Header with prefix `Impersonate-Extra-` is set